Code Conventions for Java

 10.6.2 Returning Values

 Wherever possible, avoid multiple return statements in a method.
-It is good programming practice to have a single entry point from a method otherwise debugging can be difficult.
+It is good programming practice to have a single exit point from a method; otherwise, debugging can be difficult.
 If necessary, a temporary variable can be used to track the return value.

 The following is an example of using a temporary variable to store the return value for a method rather than have multiple return statements.